fahimscirex/fahimscirex.github.io/content/post/linux/setup-cloudflare-warp.md

 ## Getting Warp Plus Data for Free

 There's a python script from [alilapro](https://github.com/ALIILAPRO/warp-plus-cloudflare) to get free Warp Plus data.
 We can use that Warp Plus data in Linux also.
-But we need to get a configuration ID to run that.
-To do that
+But we need to get a Device ID to run that.
+To do that go to `wgcf-account.toml` and copy the `device id`.
+You can use that ID in alilapro script to get free Warp Plus data.

+## Link your Warp account with other device using 1.1.1.1

 - Open 1.1.1.1 app.
 I'm using Android here.